DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md

 ---
 ---
 ##### shortDescription
-A field name or a function that returns a field name or value by which to group cells.
+A field name by which to group column cells or a function that returns a field name or a calculated value for this operation.
 This value is also used to sort **DataGrid**'s groups.

 ##### param(rowData): Object
 The current row's data.

 ##### return: any
-The calculated value to be used for grouping and group sorting.
+The calculated value used to create and sort groups.

 ---